 A website may sometimes be referred to as a “hub”- it houses all of your content but can become overwhelming with so many different pages to choose from.
-On the other hand, a landing page is designed specifically for one particular purpose, which eliminates that problem – making it easier for you, your readers, and Google!
+On the other hand, a landing page is designed specifically for one particular purpose, eliminating that problem – making it easier for you, your readers, and Google!

 This also means that if someone clicks away without signing up, they’ll see what they were looking for instead of being taken back to a homepage or some random old article.
-We’re not saying that websites should never have more than one function (that would defeat the point), but when setting out in business, make sure every webpage has a specific goal before moving onto creating another- this way, you’ll always know where people are going.
+We’re not saying that websites should never have more than one function (that would defeat the point), but when setting out in business, make sure every webpage has a specific goal before moving on to creating another- this way, you’ll always know where people are going.

 Content Delivery on A Landing Page vs. Website Page